 I recently read, "The Origin of the Brunists," Robert Coover's first novel.
 It has prompted Me to return to Coover's "The Babysitter."

-For those who know this text, there is often no bound to the time across which We return to it.
-There are also few limits to the levels of engagement possible as well.
+For those who know this text, there is often no bound to the time across which we return to it.
+There are also few limits to the levels of engagement possible.
 It is not uncommon for people of varying degrees of interest in writing to share discussions of this text.

-We will look at some of the recent and time-tested readings of and commentary on the text.
-And then We will return to the text itself to highlight what might be a refreshingly simple, if not observant, possibility.
+We will look at some of the recent and time-tested readings and commentary on the text.
+And then we will return to the text itself to highlight what might be a refreshingly simple, if not observant, possibility.